 Considerations

-- Button visibility: If a Like button is not visible on content and comments, it is likely that an administrator has turned Likes off in your workplace.
+- Button visibility: If a Like button is not visible on content and comments, an administrator has likely turned Likes off in your workplace.

 Who can do this?